-Proceedings against controlling shareholders should be coordinated with the proceedings against the companies they control in order to avoid excessive punishment and violation of the prohibitions of bis in idem and double jeopardy.85 Responding to this concern, the Federal Sentencing Guidelines for Organizations provide for the offset of the fines imposed on closely held corporations by the amounts paid by individuals owning more than 5% of the stock.86 Similarly, Finnish legislation allows courts not to impose a penalty on the organization of a small entity if the convicted person holds a substantial amount of its shares.87
+Proceedings against controlling shareholders should be coordinated with the proceedings against the companies they control in order to avoid excessive punishment and violation of the prohibitions of bis in idem and double jeopardy.
+Responding to this concern, the U.S. Federal Sentencing Guidelines for Organizations provide for the offset of the fines imposed on closely held corporations by the amounts paid by individuals owning more than 5% of the stock.
+Similarly, Finnish legislation allows courts not to impose a penalty on a small organization if the convicted person holds a substantial amount of its shares.
+Responding to this concern, the U.S. Federal Sentencing Guidelines for Organizations provide for the offset of the fines imposed on closely held corporations by the amounts paid by individuals owning more than 5% of the stock.